LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/more-forloops/README.md

 So hopefully the unfamiliarity of that fancy `for-loop` no longer seems as intimidating.

-But, as long as we are here, the fancy version does provide a nice example of how to take advantage of the extremely flexible nature of `for-loops` for those times when we want to break out of the box of that vanilla version,
+But, as long as we are here, the fancy version does provide a nice example of how to take advantage of the extremely flexible nature of `for-loops` for those times when we want to break out of the box of our vanilla version,
 ```c
 for (int i = 0; i < someAmount; i++)
 ```